 Extra credit: Should you break the rules when it comes to your marketing?
 Hack away, say experts, as long as you’re willing to take the risk.

 No matter how you might feel about Trump’s brashness and braggadocio, his supporters believe in him.
 Same with Sanders.
-In fact, while their campaigns and platforms and target voters are vastly different, the two candidates create passionate followers because they’ve positioned themselves as Washington beltway outsiders who say what they mean and do what they say.
+In fact, while their campaigns and platforms and target voters are vastly different, the two candidates create passionate followers because they’ve positioned themselves as Washington Beltway outsiders who say what they mean and do what they say.
 In this case, authenticity builds trust, and trust can win elections (and business).
 Being authentic not only builds trust but also allows you to be more productive in your marketing efforts, as people are more likely to engage with a brand they find genuine.

 Extra credit: Evaluate your brand’s sincerity.
 Does it make the grade?